chluebi/RPGBot/README.md

 ### Effects
 ##### Effects are coded inside of python and therefor harder to create yourself, here is the basic concept:

-- Description: What the effect does*
+- description: What the effect does*
-- Emoji: Emoji used for visual representation of the effect*
+- emoji: Emoji used for visual representation of the effect*
-- Stackable: false|partial|full
+- stackable: false|partial|full

 - EVENT start:
 - What the effect does with the target when it's first applied